kdeldycke/awesome-engineering-team-management/readme.md

 - [Developer Roadmaps](https://roadmap.sh/roadmaps) - Very high-level guides and paths to learn different practice and tools.

-## Literacy
+## Communication

-It is not only about reading and writing.
-It encompass all the social practice, context sharing and communication surrounding the activity and production of a team.
+It is not only about reading, writing and talking.
+It encompass all the social practice and context sharing of the team's activities.

-Especially a software team, which will generate a huge amount of knowledge.
+Especially a software team, which generates a huge amount of knowledge.
 All this knowledge is fragile and about to be lost for good.
 Unless you materialization it in the form of writing.

 ### Knowledge